-Hemmer foot is one of my favourite presser feet – it is a time saver when I have to finish hems and edges in one go for a long length of fabric strips – imagine pressing and sewing 5 meters of fabric edge for a double sided ruffle!
-Yes, my hemmer foot is a gem among the many presser feet that I have.
+Hemmer foot is one of my favorite presser feet – it is a time saver when I have to finish hems and edges in one go for a long length of fabric strips – imagine pressing and sewing 5 meters of fabric edge for a double-sided ruffle!
+Yes, my hemmer foot is a gem among my many presser feet.

 The hemmer foot has a small curl inside that takes in fabric and spits out perfectly rolled fabric edges.
 It can make small straight stitched baby hems as well rolled zig zag stitched edges – both good enough fabric edge finishes.

-Most of the time you get this presser foot when you buy the sewing machine – I have a rolled hemmer foot which can be snapped on to the sewing machine – my old singer has one which attaches with a screw.
+Most of the time, you get this presser foot when you buy the sewing machine – I have a rolled hemmer foot that can be snapped onto the sewing machine – my old singer has one which attaches with a screw.

 For quick stitching of edges in scarves and skirts, and handkerchiefs, nothing like a rolled hemming foot; It is a great edge finish when sewing with lightweight fabric.
 Turning under the hem twice is difficult with some fabric and results in wonky hems – so hemmer foot is there for your rescue.